hiddenswitch/Spellsource/README.md

 You can learn more about the Spellsource AI as implemented in the [GameStateValueBehaviour](spellsource-game/src/main/java/net/demilich/metastone/game/behaviour/GameStateValueBehaviour.java) class.

 The server application starts in [EntryPoint](spellsource-server/src/main/java/com/hiddenswitch/framework/EntryPoint.java). `./gradlew spellsource:runServer` uses the test [EntryPoint](spellsource-server/src/test/java/com/hiddenswitch/framework/tests/applications/EntryPoint.java).
+The configuration files are expected to be located in the `conf/` directory and matching the pattern `spellsource-*.yaml`.

 The client is private, please contact for access on the Discord.